aky3dze/LITA-Projects/HR Attrition analysis/README.md

 ## Tools and concepts applied
-- PowerBi - for data visualization and dashboard creation
+- Power BI - for data visualization and dashboard creation
-	- The following PowerBi features were incorporated:
+	- The following concepts were incorporated:
    	 1. Measures
    	 2. Calculated columns
-   	 3. DAX
+   	 3. DAX functions (e.g. `SUM`, `AVERAGE`)

 ## Data Cleaning and Preparation